lsst-dm/dmtn-183/index.rst

 An object store is used because it scales well to handle many terabytes of data, and should support parallel reads and writes well.

+Writes to the object store are handled by a Kafka consumer which copies alert packets from the main Kafka topic into the alert database.

+Reads are servered with a lightweight HTTP service and accompanying client library which allow retrieval by alert ID of any packet.

+This satisfies each of the primary use cases:
+ - As a **historical record**: By consuming from the actual written Kafka stream, we can be sure that we are storing alert packets as they were actually sent.
+   All alerts are stored in perpetuity in the database, forming a historical record.
+ - As a **queryable DB**: By querying the PPDB, users can search alerts by any of their fields or attributes, albeit with a one-day delay.
+   Once they have alert IDs, they can get all underlying packets.

 Object storage layout
 ---------------------